Flash, bang, wallop, what a picture

 Sirens.jpg

-Brighton Horizons by Alex Bamford
+Brighton Horizons

 I’ve been closing one eye and lining up things out of windows for as long as I can remember.
 With this series, I’ve made repeat visits to a spot by the West Pier where the poles line up with the horizon.